Last Updated: 2 weeks ago

 Since they went through all that work and evolution just for us, it shouldn’t surprise you that your cat’s favorite person is the one he feels can best understand him.

-After all, your favorite person is someone that totally gets you, right?
+After all, your favorite person is someone who totally gets you, right?

 How can you be the person who really gets your cat?
 Start by learning what certain meows mean.